scaleapi/scaleapi-python-client/pypi_update_guide.md

 **Step 1: Remove Previous Versions**

-Clear out any previously packaged files in the `dist` folder
+Clear out any previously packages and files in the `dist` and `build/lib` folders

 **Step 2: Create a Source Distribution**